 The Adjust Mobile Measurement Glossary

-Programmatic Media Buying
+Programmatic Media Buying | Definition

-The traditional media buying process involves a lot of manual processing, typically with several requests for proposals (RFPs), human negotiations and manual insertions of the orders (IOs), which makes it slow and inefficient.
+The traditional media buying process involves a lot of manual work, typically with several requests for proposals (RFPs), human negotiations and manual insertions of the orders (IOs), which makes it slow and inefficient.
 Additionally, ads are purchased in bulk and advertisers have little control over the inventory and placement.

-Programmatic Media Buying and AppLift
+Programmatic media buying and AppLift

 AppLift is a leading demand-focused mobile ad tech company and our mission is to fuel mobile advertiser’s growth by connecting their products to the right audience through technology, data and services.
 AppLift’s programmatic platform, DataLift 360, enables advertisers to launch their apps as well as grow and retain quality users from one interface.
 With DataLift 360, app marketers can programmatically access all major mobile ad inventory worldwide and control their campaigns through a single proprietary technology platform, which provides advanced data integration as well as extended targeting and audience management capabilities.